finam-ufz/finam/docs/source/finam-book/principles/metadata.rst

 This is necessary to ensure valid coupling and is one of the foundations for the ease of use of FINAM.

 This chapter gives a brief overview of the most important aspects in this regard.
-For more details and usage by developers, see chapter [Data and metadata](../development/data_metadata).
+For more details and usage by developers, see chapter :doc:`../development/data_metadata`.

 Time
 ----